jeceljr/digitalCPUzoo/drv16/README.md

 ![top level](system.svg)

-The project *system.dig* include the drv16 processor connected to an asynchronous RAM with 32K words of 16 bits each.
+The project *system.dig* includes the drv16 processor connected to an asynchronous RAM with 32K words of 16 bits each.
 Address 0xFFFE (word address 0x7FFF) is also mapped to the terminal.

 ![drv16](drv16.svg)

-The processor currently implements a trivial test: it is always accessing the terminal address and the reset input (a button on the top level) is used to write the character '5' to the terminal.
+The processor, *drv16.dig*, currently implements a trivial test: it is always accessing the terminal address and the reset input (a button on the top level) is used to write the character '5' to the terminal.
 The goal was mainly to check that the memory and terminal work, including that *gcd.hex* is correctly loaded into the memory before the simulation with